MattsonThieme/RLTrading/README.md

      Episode total: $33.84
 ```

-Here, we can see that market moved down over the last 33 trades (20 profitable, 13 losses) and we made $8.45 - pretty good!
+Here, we can see that market moved -$0.16 over the last 33 trades (20 wins, 13 losses) and we made $8.45 - pretty good!
 We are also shown information about the global start (first ask price in the dataset) and the ask price of the current step.
 The term `avg hold` represents how long, on average, we held the asset before selling it, and the dollar value after the @ is the average value of all the profitable or unprofitable trades.
 We can also see that we've made a total of $33.84 over the entire episode.

 After each epoch, the policy network will be saved in the `src/` directory.

 That's it!
 Tweak the model parameters and see what helps you earn more money.

 :bangbang: Disclaimer :bangbang: The sample dataset provided is **very small** (GitHub limits file sizes to 100Mb).
 Before deploying any trained models and making real trades, please collect more data using the provided scripts and validate the model over a longer time period.
 We claim no responsibility for any losses incurred when deloying this model.

 ## Model